codingf3ver/AI-Enabled-Prediction/README.md

 ## Model Selection and Evaluation

 ```
-Model trained on RandomforestRegressor evaluation checked by r^2 value
+Model was trained on RandomforestRegressor evaluation checked by r^2 value

 ```